Sabatini™ of London Executive Suit Maker in Washington Metropolitan Area Since 1973

-Some of our great customers and friends including President Reagan, President George W. Bush, the Great Secretary of Defense Chuck Hagel, the Great Marine General Carl Mundy, the Great Senator John McCain, and the Greatest Boxer of all time Muhammad Ali, Magnificent Actor Henry Winkler, to name a few.
+Some of our great customers and friends, including President Reagan, President George W. Bush, President Jimmy Carter, the Speaker of the House Jim Wright, the Secretary of Defense Chuck Hagel, the Marine General Carl Mundy, the Air Force General T. Michael Moseley, the Marine Lt.
+Colonel Olvier North, Navy Captain Joe Lee Frank, Senator John McCain, Senator Edward Kennedy, Senator Bob Dole, Congressman Mickey Leland, White House Press Secretary Ari Fleischer, Prince Edward, Prince Almoataz bin Saud, Princess Grace Kelly of Monaco, the Magnificent Actress Sophia Loren, the Greatest Boxer of all time Muhammad Ali, the Magnificent Actors Anthony Quinn, Henry Winkler, John Ritter and Charles Bronson, to name a few.

 The Executive style image, remaining at Sabatini since 1846.